erikenbody/markdown-cv/index.md

 `2018`
 Differential Expression workshop: Designed and implemented a short workshop to teach the fundamentals and methods for RNAseq data processing and differential expression analysis.
 Included as a part of the first Bioinformatics & Genomics Course taught at Tulane University.

-`2016 - Jul-Aug` Summer Bioinformatics Workshop, Cofounder & instructor, Tulane University: Focus on using python, R, and UNIX for analysis of RADseq datasets (eight participants).
+`2016/su` Summer Bioinformatics Workshop, Cofounder & instructor, Tulane University: Focus on using python, R, and UNIX for analysis of RADseq datasets (eight participants).

 ### Student mentoring